ltebean/LTVideoRecorder/README.md

-This project demonstrates how use CoreImage to add filter, drawing, and text to a video
+This project demonstrates how to use CoreImage to add filter, drawing, and text to a video.

 The flow is:
 - for every frame, get CVPixelBuffer from a AVCaptureSession, convert it to a CIImage instance